 Meet the wealthy entrepreneurs living the Business Class lifestyle:

 - Doing business unconventionally means the Juice Master needn?t work again

 - Creating opulence for royals, celebrities and billionaires with architecture

 - Joe Fournier: The millionaire club owner and David Haye-approved pro boxer

-“I think the reason we punch above our weight in attracting millionaires, highlights the fact that the rest of the world is more worried about the health of the EU than they are about the health of the UK and therefore consider London to be a safer haven for them,? added Robert Coe, founding partner of London-based chartered accountancy Wilder Coe. ?The fact that Frankfurt is still behind us, in spite of the doom mongers telling us that if we didn?t join the Euro London would fall behind Frankfurt and Paris as financial centres, says something about these forecasts. ?The currency speculators are depressing the value of the pound at present whilst uncertainty exists over the Referendum result and will recover even if the vote is to leave.?
+(10) Amsterdam ?
+2.7 per cent ?I think the reason we punch above our weight in attracting millionaires, highlights the fact that the rest of the world is more worried about the health of the EU than they are about the health of the UK and therefore consider London to be a safer haven for them,? added Robert Coe, founding partner of London-based chartered accountancy Wilder Coe. ?The fact that Frankfurt is still behind us, in spite of the doom mongers telling us that if we didn?t join the Euro London would fall behind Frankfurt and Paris as financial centres, says something about these forecasts. ?The currency speculators are depressing the value of the pound at present whilst uncertainty exists over the Referendum result and will recover even if the vote is to leave.?
 By Zen Terrelonge

 Share this story